 The Global Intern – An internship abroad is an amazing experience that will have a profound influence on you today and throughout your future as a professional.
 For the same cost as just three to six credits at an American university, a global internship will: Make you stand out from the crowd, both in your resume and graduate school application; Offer you an authentic experience abroad, where you immerse yourself in a unique culture as a local, not just as a tourist; Give you a leg up in the job market with highly-valued international work experience, something especially important to international firms; Put your classroom lessons into action by applying them to real world situations; Start your lifelong process of building quality professional contacts, essential to your career growth now and in years to come.

-Windows – Channels for Communication (AKA Windows for Peace) – Interns and volunteers with Windows are offered a unique opportunity to work within an organization with 25 years experience of peace building education: learn about the complexities of the Palestinian-Israeli reality and contribute to the promotion of just peace.
-Internships are available at our Tel Aviv-Jaffa office doing social media, fundraising, events coordination, web development or translation work.
+Windows – Channels for Communication (AKA Windows for Peace) – Interns and volunteers with Windows are offered a unique opportunity to work within an organization with 30 years experience of peace building education: learn about the roots and complexities of the Palestinian-Israeli reality and contribute to the promotion of positive change.
+Internships until mid 2022 will be only remote, interns doing fundraising, education and historic research or translation work.
 Minimum of 3 months/15 hours per week.
 There are internship positions available year-round on their website.

-Israel Story Internship – Israel Story is a documentary storytelling radio show/podcast, and we’re looking for interns for the English version of our show.
-Now is an especially exciting time to join— we recently finished our second English season in co-production with Tablet Magazine, and distributed by PRX!
-For this position, you could choose to live in Jerusalem or Tel Aviv-Yafo.
-Either way, you’ll get to explore the country as you help us find and tell the stories of Israel’s most interesting characters.
-Positions require a 5 month commitment, which could lead to a longer-term, paid job.
+Israel Story Internship – Israel Story is a documentary storytelling radio show/podcast.
+Through the hands-on training they receive at our show, interns leave Israel Story prepared to produce high-quality audio content, and engage in storytelling that challenges the boundaries of traditional media genres.
+Alumni of Israel Story’s internship program have gone on to hold positions at This American Life, The New York Times, Pineapple Street Media, Haaretz, and Harvard’s Nieman Fellowship, among others.
+Internship cohorts consist of 1 to 3 people, and interns participate in every stage of the production process, from pitching, researching, and reporting stories, to editing, uploading, and publicizing them.
+In addition to production tasks, interns are also assigned to work with our producers on various institutional tasks like answering team emails, running social media accounts, and editing our website.
+Israel Story prides itself on being a meritocracy, so good ideas are pursued, regardless of where they come from, and interns are encouraged to speak up, get involved, and pursue ideas about which they are passionate.
+The position is based in Jerusalem, but you’ll get to explore the country as you help us find and tell the stories of Israel’s most interesting characters.
+Positions require a 6 month commitment, which could lead to a longer-term, paid job.
 The position is unpaid, but outside funding may be available, for instance via a Masa grant.
 Candidates with experience in audio production, production logistics, storytelling, multimedia production, musical production, scoring, journalism, and/or social media are strongly encouraged to apply.
 To apply, send a cover letter, resume, and links for 2-3 examples of your work to email@example.com.

 Israel Forever Foundation – Internships are an incredible way to expand your professional experience.
 As an intern with Israel Forever, you will be actively involved in the fulfillment of our mission to connect Jews around the world with Israel.
 Opportunities are available in our main centers of Washington DC and Israel, or as a part of our “virtual office” from your corner of the world, allowing our team to reflect the international nature of our global community.